francescogerardomarra/its/modulo26/4_security.md

 #### 1. Unfolding
 1. User Login and Session Cookies:
    - The user logs into a web application and is authenticated.
-   - The server issues a session cookie (e.g., `JSESSIONID`), which identifies the user's session.
+   - The server issues a session cookie (e.g. `JSESSIONID`), which identifies the user's session.
    - The browser automatically includes this session cookie with every request to the server.

 2. Attacker's Malicious Website:
    - The attacker creates a malicious website that tricks the user into visiting it while logged into the vulnerable site.
    - The attacker injects JavaScript into the malicious website that automatically sends a state-changing request to the vulnerable web application.
-   - The malicious site sends a state-changing request (e.g., POST, PUT, DELETE) to the vulnerable web application.
+   - The malicious site sends a state-changing request (e.g. POST, PUT, DELETE) to the vulnerable web application.
 The browser includes the session cookie with the request, making it seem legitimate.

 3. Outcome:
    - The attacker successfully performs actions that the user didn’t intend by exploiting the user’s session.